 The FSO module has several safety I/Os for external safety devices, for example buttons, gates and indicators.
-The FSO-12 module does not have the ability to interface to an encoder.

 When you use the Safe brake control (SBC) function, the FSO module controls the mechanical brake.
 For more information on the SBC function, see chapter Safety functions.